 Students in grades 4-12 must maintain a passing grade of 70% or higher in all of their classes to be deemed eligible for extracurricular activities.
 Students determined ineligible will be allowed to practice.
-Eligibility will be checked every Monday morning during the school year, with the exception of the Monday following the beginning of a new quarter.
+Eligibility will be checked on the first morning of each week during the school year, with the exception of the week following the beginning of a new quarter.
 Eligibility will run from Monday to Sunday.
 Ineligible students will only be allowed to travel to away games with the team if no school is missed.
-At the end of quarter 2 and quarter 4, eligibility will be determined from the quarter grades, not the semester grades.
+At the end of Quarter 2 and Quarter 4, eligibility will be determined from the quarter grades, not the semester grades.